dakshtyagi0002/dakshtyagi0002/README.md

 - Expert Aquatech Services - June 2022
   + Web Developer

-# 💼 Certifications:
+# 💫 Certifications/Publications:
-•	Green Belt in Lean Six Sigma Certification by KPMG
+-	Green Belt in Lean Six Sigma Certification by KPMG
-•	Foundations of Project Management by Coursera
+-	Foundations of Project Management by Coursera
-•	Fundamentals of Digital Marketing by Google Digital Academy (Skillshop)
+-	Fundamentals of Digital Marketing by Google Digital Academy (Skillshop)
-•	Published a Research Paper on “Securing the Chain - A Comprehensive Study of Blockchain Cybersecurity”
+-	Published a Research Paper on “Securing the Chain - A Comprehensive Study of Blockchain Cybersecurity”

 # 🌐 Socials:
 <p align="center">